-At our renowned Ambien detox center in New Jersey, we provide carefully planned medical detox treatments as part of our recovery programs for both our inpatient and outpatient treatment center services.
+At our renowned Ambien Addiction Treatment NJ, we provide carefully planned medical detox treatments as part of our recovery programs for both our inpatient and outpatient treatment center services.

 According to a National Survey on Drug Use and Health, around half a million people in the US are currently abusing Ambien and other sedatives.
 Individuals usually begin taking the medication to combat sleeping problems.
 Withdrawal symptoms from discontinued use typically start within 48 hours.
 They range from mood swings, delirium, depression, nausea and vomiting, rapid heart rate, and irritability to panic attacks.
 A medically supervised detox program is strongly advised.
 Detox time frames will vary depending on dosage amount, frequency of use, and version of Ambien consumed.

 Ambien belongs to a category of drugs called sedative-hypnotics.
 It works by activating the neurotransmitter and slows down the entire central nervous system.
 The physical dependence on Ambien can form in as little as two weeks.
 Unfortunately, Ambien is prescribed as a sleep aid for acute insomnia; users begin using the medicine due to lack of sleep and find it compelling.
 It is meant to be used as a short-term solution, but addiction can start within two weeks.
 This addiction occurs regardless of whether the user is abusing the drug or following a medical prescription.
 Dependence on Ambien is characterized by tolerance, whereby the user will require more significant amounts of the drug to feel the same effect.
 This dependence leads to substance abuse.